What is the Local Authority Local Offer?

 The key principles of the new legislation are:

 St. John's CE Primary School has fully adopted these changes and looks forward to working with pupils and parents/carers to ensure fully inclusive access to our education.

-The SENCo works closely with parents/carers, the Head Teacher, Class teachers and Teaching Assistants.
+The SENDCo works closely with parents/carers, the Head Teacher, Class teachers and Teaching Assistants.
 She oversees the assessment of the needs of children with SEND and plans with parents/carers and staff appropriate support and interventions to support their needs.

 She will liaise with a range of external professionals and outside agencies to ensure that the advice and planned strategies recommended by professionals are implemented and reviewed.

 If you would like any further information regarding how St. John's can work with you to ensure the individual needs of your child are met, please do not hesitate to book an appointment with Mrs Hanson.